lucasguerra91/malta-brava-web/README.md

 [![GA4](https://img.shields.io/badge/Analytics-GA4-E37400?style=flat-square&logo=googleanalytics&logoColor=white)](https://analytics.google.com)
 [![Production](https://img.shields.io/badge/Status-Production-4CAF50?style=flat-square)](https://maltabrava.com)

-Public-facing website for **Malta Brava**, a craft brewery and taproom in Encarnación, Paraguay.
-I'm both the developer and a co-founder — so this isn't a client project, it's a product I care about shipping correctly.
+The public site for **Malta Brava**, my craft brewery and taproom in Encarnación, Paraguay.
+I'm the founder and I built this — no client, no brief, just a product I wanted shipped the way I'd want it.
+The beer cans you'll see in the screenshots are art on their own; the site had to do them justice.

 Live: **[maltabrava.com](https://maltabrava.com)**